NSDN/NyaSamaElectricity/README.md

 NyaSama Electricity Mod with Minecraft Forge

 ## Build
-You can use IntelliJ IDEA(recommend) or Visual Studio to build this project
+You can use IntelliJ IDEA to build this project

 Modelling with Techne

 ## TODO
-Block's icon
+Real electricity grid

 ## Other
 Copyright (C) NSDN 2014 - 2016